phalcon-orphanage/docs/en/reference/views.rst

 Using Views
 ===========
 Views represent the user interface of your application.
-Views are often HTML files with embeddedPHP code that perform tasks related solely to the presentation of the data.
+Views are often HTML files with embedded PHP code that perform tasks related solely to the presentation of the data.
 Views handle the job of providing data to the web browser or other tool that is used to make requests from your application.

-The is responsible for the managing of the standard way to generate thefinal presentation to the browser.
-A hierarchy of files is supported by the component allowing reducing the codingby creating common points for the application, controllers or by implementing templates.
+The View component is responsible for the managing of the standard way to generate the final presentation to the browser.

+A hierarchy of files is supported by the component allowing reducing the coding by creating common points for the application, controllers or by implementing templates.

 Integrating Views with Controllers
 ----------------------------------